 How to Add Black Bars in Sony Vegas

 Sony Vegas appears more like a pro-level video editor than a consumer one.
-As one of the most important video editing softwares, Vegas Pro is used by many professional crews, and advanced video hobbyists, especially YouTubers and vloggers.
+As one of the most important video editing software, Vegas Pro is used by many professional crews, and advanced video hobbyists, especially YouTubers and vloggers.
 Follow the steps below to add black bars to video in Sony Vegas.
 It's easier than you think.

 Step 1.
 Launch the program and add your video clip into Sony Vegas.